- A triglyceride is composed of 1 glycerol molecule connected with 3 fatty acid molecules.

 - Examples: butyric acid C4:0 (butter), lauric acid C12:0 (coconut oil) and stearic acid acid C18:0 (cocoa butter, meat).

-- Consumption of saturated fat is associated with the risk for cardiovascular disease and reduced consumption is recommended.
+- Consumption of saturated fat is associated with the risk of cardiovascular disease and reduced consumption is recommended.

 Cis monounsaturated fatty acids: 1 double bond between the C-atoms